• Skip to primary navigation

 Many colleges and universities provide online college technology benefits.
 Free academic software and IT assistance are examples of these bonuses.
 Most schools expect students to bring their own laptops to class.

-Some institutions, on the other hand, offer student laptop programs that provide qualifying students with free, subsidized, or loaner computers.
+On the other hand, some institutions offer student laptop programs that provide qualifying students with free, subsidized, or loaner computers.
 College tech perk programs vary each institution.

 Some schools cooperate with businesses or companies to offer discounted electronics.
-For kids to engage in a laptop program, schools may need full-time enrolment.
+Schools may need full-time enrolment for kids to engage in a laptop program.
 Some colleges and universities exclusively give out free college laptops to new students.

 When students graduate or finish a particular number of credits, laptop ownership usually passes to them.
 Withdrawing students may be required to return or buy their laptops.